-Eating a decadent fruitcake during the holiday season is one of the oldest and most enduring holiday traditions.
-However, once the holiday festivities come to a close, you may be wondering what to do with leftover fruitcake.
-But don’t fret, this gives you the opportunity to make something creative and delicious with the remaining fruitcake that’s left behind.
-Instead of serving simple slices, treat your friends and family to a fruitcake experience that is equally scrumptious the first, second, and third time around.
+Eating a DeLuxe® Fruitcake is one of the most enduring holiday traditions.
+However, once the holiday festivities come to a close, you may be wondering what to do with your leftover fruitcake.
+But don’t fret!
+We've created five creative and delicious ways to use that remaining fruitcake.

 Fruitcake Bread Pudding

 Give your parfait the perfect holiday twist by adding leftover fruitcake to the mix.
-Crumble a few slices to whatever consistency you like, and gather your other ingredients – like Greek yogurt and fresh berries – to prepare a healthy snack or pudding.
-Don’t forget to add some freshly whipped cream to your creation.
-Now, just layer the ingredients into a parfait or wine glass, and you’re ready to serve.
+Simply start by crumbling a few slices of DeLuxe® Fruitcake into a bowl.
+Next, gather your other parfait ingredients such as Greek yogurt and fresh berries.
+Then, get creative by alternating layers of crumbled fruitcake, yogurt, and berries in a glass cup or bowl.
+Once your layering is completed, add a dollop of whipped cream and you’re ready to serve.

 Fruitcake Petits Fours

 Do you have a box of leftover DeLuxe® Fruitcake Petites?—we've got a great way to enjoy them for Valentine's Day.
 In a microwave-safe bowl, melt your favorite chocolate wafers.
 We prefer Wilton's Candy Melts in pink.
 Once melted, proceed to dunk each Petite until thoroughly coated.
 Place each covered Petite on a wire cooling rack to allow the melted chocolate to harden.
 While hardening, use this time to decorate each Petite.
 We recommend red maraschino cherries, Conversation Hearts, and pink and white sprinkles.

 Keep the holidays going by turning our DeLuxe® Fruitcake into the star of your next Sunday brunch. breakfast table.
 Here's how to make our Fruitcake French Toast: